Jaynabergman/WETO_ddRAD/04_Filtering/07_Paralogs.md

 # Removing Paralogs

 ## Background
 Paralogs are two copies of the same region of the genome that occurr as a result of genome duplication.
 These events can duplicate small or large sequences in the genome.
 It is important to identify and remove reads that are likely mapping to a paralogous region in the genome.
-The main program that we will use is **ngsParalog** which finds reads based on coverage and heterozygosity that are positioned in likely paralogous regions of the reference genome.
+The main program that we will use is **ngsParalog** which finds reads based on coverage and heterozygosity that are positioned in likely paralogous regions of the genome.
 By running this program we will remove reads that are mapping to a paralogous region that is not included in the reference genome.

 However, there are multiple steps that are required before and after running **ngsParalog** inorder to identify and then remove these reads (see overview of steps below).

 ### Overview of steps
+1. **Generating SNPs position file (STACKS)**
+2. **Running ngsParalog:**
+3. **Determine sites to include**
+4. **Running populations (STACKS)**

-1. **Generating SNPs position file (STACKS):** To optimize the running of **ngsParalog** we need to generate a file that has the SNP positions.
+## 1. Generating SNPs position file (STACKS)
+To optimize the running of **ngsParalog** we need to generate a file that has the SNP positions.
 This will be done in **STACKS** using the *ref_map.pl*.
 The SNPs position file is not necessary, but it will speed up the computation time.

-2. **Running ngsParalog:**

-3. **Determine sites to include:** in R we will use the code provided by the authors of ngsParalog to calculate p-values to indicate which SNPs should be included in the

-4. **Running populations (STACKS):**

-## 1. Generating SNPs position file (STACKS)

 ### Inputs